-To create a macro for an M function, a file must be created in the C:\CNC10 directory.
-The file's name must be CNC10.Mxx where xx is the M function number used to call the macro.
-M functions 0-9 must use single digits in the filename (e.g. Use M3, not M03).
+To create a macro for an M-function, a file must be created in the /cncroot/c/cnc10 directory.
+The file's name must be cnc10.mxx where xx is the M function number used to call the macro.
+M functions 0-9 must use single digits in the filename (e.g. Use cnc10.m3, not cnc10.m03).
 The contents of the file may be any valid M and G codes.